Good hygiene is not only important to protect chicken from diseases, but also for food safety reasons.

 Outbreaks of the disease have resulted in mass culling of poultry birds in various countries across the world.
 Wild bird droppings or dead birds may also pollute drinking water, which in turn may cause disease outbreaks.

 Rats and mice are another huge concern.
 In addition to stealing feed, eating and breaking eggs and killing young chicks, they carry various diseases as well as parasites, such as lice, mites and flies.
-Rodents should be kept out of production areas by minimising access to building and sealing cracks and openings with material that cannot be gnawed through by rodents, such as sheet material, hardware cloth or cement.
+Rodents should be kept out of production areas by minimising access to the building and sealing cracks and openings with a material that cannot be gnawed through by rodents, such as sheet material, hardware cloth or cement.
 Baiting or trapping programmes should also be used to keep populations in check.

 Tips for Communal Production